innova-foundation/phantom/README.md

     	The string to use for the sentinel version number (i.e. 1.20.0) (default "0.0.0") -user_agent
       The user agent string to connect to remote peers with.
+  -db_path
+      The destination for database storage (default path is ./peers.db)
 ```

 ## Building (using Docker)